daktak/strava_to_steptember/README.md

    `_strava4_session` (you can also grab it from the `Cookie` request header in the **Network** tab).
 3. Paste it as the `value` above.

-Notes:

-- `session.json` is gitignored — it holds an authenticated Strava session, so never commit or share it.
-- Strava sessions expire.
-When that happens `get_strava_duration.py` prints `No valid Strava session; export a logged-in session to session.json` — just regenerate `session.json` following the steps above.

 ## 2. Run `sync.sh`

 ```bash